eric-vandenberg/git-account-switch-ssh/README.md

 1. Your full name will be set and used for future commits.
 2. Your primary email for the selected git account will be set and used for future commits.
 3. An sshCommand will be set, linking the appropriate SSH keys for your selected git account.
-This will allow SSH access to `git pull`, `git push`, `git fetch`, etc
+This will allow SSH access to `git pull`, `git push`, `git fetch`, etc.

 > Outside of a git repository
 >